Ethics In The Marketplace

 frmaxoli

 I love writing.
-Over the years I have published a variety of books.
-Below are a few of the recent publications.
+Over the years I have authored a variety of books and articles.
+Below is a list of the books.

 People in the workplace are asking some difficult questions about how to find meaning in their work, how to find God in daily life, and how to bring the light of faith to ethical issues.